Kritagya-web/Kritagya-web/README.md

 <br>
 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by starring at some of the repositories!

 </div>